ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Iowa Wesleyan University Living Expenses, Fees, and More
+Iowa Wesleyan University Room, Board, Fees, and More

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Iowa Wesleyan University.

-House and Food Costs at Iowa Wesleyan University
+Room and Board Costs at Iowa Wesleyan University

-Room and board at Iowa Wesleyan University costs $11,340 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Iowa Wesleyan University's on-campus cafeterias and dining facilities.
+Housing and campus dining at Iowa Wesleyan University is $11,340 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the Iowa Wesleyan University's on-campus cafeterias and dining facilities.

 Cost of Books at Iowa Wesleyan University